 It was still safe to eat fish without fear of eating too much plastic.
 Fast fashion wasn’t that fast or that cheap either.
 Public transport was affordable and cheap airlines didn’t have the monopoly to rule the skies.

-However, even though the plastic wasn’t causing the water pollution yet, the plastic waste in garbage dumps was overflooding the land.
+However, even though the plastic wasn’t causing water pollution yet, the plastic waste was already overflooding the land.
 Cheaply made goods began making their way to every household around the globe, leaving behind a trail of plastic pollution and consumer debts.

 Regrettably, in the 1990s, even the most pessimistic environmental activists didn’t foresee the bleak future that was just a few short decades away.

 1999 was the last instant to wake up to global warming and eco devastation.
-It was the final moment to refocus human energy towards creating and building a sustainable future from the ground up.
-But instead, the political and business class, skilfully aided by the celebrity class, decided to advocate for global domination of wastefulness, while promoting over-consumption on credit.
+It was the final moment to refocus human energy towards building a sustainable future from the ground up.
+But instead, the political and business class, skilfully aided by the celebrities, decided to advocate for global domination of wastefulness, while promoting over-consumption on credit.

 Jessica’s creative talent, her engineering abilities and skills were widely visible across Ecotopia.
 She started building and inventing when she was only eight years old.
 Her lifestyle inventions helped Ecotopia jumped through hundreds of years of development in a few short years, setting Ecotopia way ahead of the Old World.

-On the second day after arriving, Jessica’s morning routine was repeated exactly the same way.
-That made her quickly realized that she was stuck in some type of time loop.
+To Jessica’s greatest surprise her second day after arrival repeated itself, which made her realized that she was stuck in some type of time loop.
 However, the significant difference between the present day and the day she arrived was that she didn’t jump out of the time tunnel when it opened.
-This discovery concerned Jessica regarding the future arrivals of her teammates.
-She wondered if they would be able to travel to the same day she did.
-There were so many unknowns about the time travel, and not knowing or understanding something always spiked up Jessica’s anxiety levels.
+This discovery made Jessica slightly concerned about the future arrivals of her teammates.
+She wondered if they would be able to travel to the same day she did if the events during the day can change the outcome of the next day.

-To keep her mind worry-free and occupied, Jessica decided to conduct a few experiments to see how the loop she was stuck in worked.
-She was eager to know, whether taking different actions each day would have lasting effects.
-To her greatest relief, the actions she took one day had permanent implications on the next day, even though in a way it was still the same day.
-Those experiments made her aware that with the right actions changing the future was possible.
+To Jessica’s greatest relief, the actions she took one day had permanent implications on the next day, even though in a way it was still the same day.
+That proven that changing the future with the right actions was possible.

 Since Jessica didn’t like wasting time and keeping active was often her way of coping with challenging circumstances, she wandered the streets of London for hours at the time.
-She was surprised to see almost none plant-eating options for people to have, take away coffee cups polluting pavements and almost all fruits and veggies packed in plastic packaging.
+She was surprised to discover so much wastefulness polluting pavements, streets and parks.
 People used cars a lot, instead of biking or using public transport.
-Large cities, such as London, were swallowing up smaller towns, destroying natural habitats of insects, animals and plants to make way for houses, roads, shops and train tracks.
+London was swallowing up smaller towns, destroying natural habitats of insects, animals and plants to make way for houses, roads, shops and train tracks.

 The global political stage was stable enough to start introducing the much-needed environmental change.
-However, the understanding of climate change and the cost of a consumption-led lifestyle was pretty low amongst society.
-Bigger shopping, higher spending, and more trips to shopping centres were the daily norm.
+However, the understanding of climate decline and the cost of a consumption-led lifestyle was pretty low amongst society.
+More shopping, higher spending, and endless trips to shopping centres were the daily norm.

 The Rest of The Team

-The time tunnel sent every single member of the Ecotopian team to the same timeline, which Jessica welcomed with relief.
+Luckily, the time tunnel sent every single member of the Ecotopian team to the same timeline, which Jessica welcomed with relief.
 By the time the rest of the team arrived, Jessica was already set up perfectly well in 1999.
 The accommodation, food provision and financial support were all in place to make the team’s job go as smoothly as possible.
-However, soon enough Jessica began experiencing an uneasy feeling regarding their mission.

 She spent a significant amount of time on her own and slowly started to recognise that Maggie’s initial plan to start building the spaceship to move humanity to another planet wasn’t the right solution.
-She wondered if there was a way out of wastefulness and self-destroying trajectory they could take to re-set the future.
+She wondered if perhaps there was a way out of the wastefulness and self-destroying trajectory they could take to re-set the future.
 What if travelling even further back in time to plant the seeds of change was a better idea?
 Soon she grew to believe that teaching humanity how to build sustainable circular habits to save the future ought to be the team’s propriety.